Skip to main content Skip to footer

 Preparing for Work in Health and Social Care

-The NHS Scotland Academy is supporting people to join the health and social care workforce, with more than 1200 learners having now accessed the new Preparing for Work in Health and Social Care Programme.
+The NHS Scotland Academy is supporting people to join the health and social care workforce, with almost 11,000 learners having now accessed the new Preparing for Work in Health and Social Care Programme.

 Available digitally, anytime from any device, the resource offers an interactive learning experience, including videos, educational modules and quizzes to test their knowledge.